kcharlan/Docker-Launch/README.md

 The config.py parameter INSTALLED_PATH indicates the default location where docker-launch will be installed, and where it is expected to reside during execution.
-If its install location will be different, modify this parameter prior to running setup.py.
+If its install location will be different, modify this parameter as well.

+You should modify all config.py parameters prior to running setup.py.
+If setup has already been run, you will need to move files around manually (or remove the prior files and redeploy by running setup.py again).

 ## Deployment
 1. If necessary, make any modifications to the config.py file.
   a.
 Modify CONFIG_FILE path and filename to point to the configuration file.
   b.
 Modify the INSTALLED_PATH to point to the directory where the docker-launch routines will be installed and will run from in normal operation.
 2. Change into the directory where docker-launch was cloned or where it currently resides.
 They should not reside in INSTALL_PATH before running setup.py in the next step.